bvoight/GCB535/Syllabus.md

 (Advanced Molecular Biology and Genetics), BIOL5280 (Advanced Molecular Genetics), BIOL5400 (Genetic Systems), or equivalent, is a prerequisite.

+This year, we have taken the ambitious step to incorporate a unit on use of AI tools into the course.
+Given the pace that these tools are accelerating in their number and capabilities, it is impossible for us to cover this topic deeply and with the absolutely latest set of tools that are available.
+However, AI tools have become increasingly common and provide capabilities to those who already know how to code, making a baseline level of 'literacy' increasingly essential to both use and interpret.
+The goal is to provide a baseline level of AI literacy, discriminating good vs. bad use cases, use of code repositories and portable codebases for reproducibility, and best practices for coding and analysis tasks.

 ## Note on Reproducibility and Responsible Research

 Scientific rigor and reproducibility (SRR) is essential for progress, and especially so in